Published on Thursday 5 May 2016 13:20

 It does - and it is, something you establish fairly early on.
 It isn't quite as taut as a rival Fiesta, but that's OK: if you're like me, you instinctively expect French cars to roll a little more - almost want them to for the payoff of silken low speed ride.
 Which is delivered here in a way that no rival can better.
 Just one of the many reasons you'd like to drive this around town.
 The others?
 Well-weighted steering that facilitates a tight 10.6m turning circle.
 And torquey engines you don't have to row around with the gear lever.

 There are three main ones, with low and hi-tech routes to petrol power.
 If price is all, you'll choose the affordable entry-level 1.2-litre 16V 75bhp entry-level unit.
 Better though, is Renault's 0.9-litre three cylinder TCe unit.
 If you did need a little more petrol poke, there is a TCe 120 engine option, but this, like the 1.6-litre direct injection turbo unit used in the Renaultsport Clio 200 hot hatch, must be ordered with an automatic EDC ('Efficient Dual Clutch') automatic transmission that few will want.
-Diesel drivers get an improved version of the dCi 90 unit used in the previous generation model.
+Diesel drivers get a familiar dCi 90 unit.

 Design and Build